Guides of Jackson Hole text with a red flower after the final letter.

 Whether repurposing the pile of junk mail sitting beside me as note paper, or thoughtfully maintaining our existing tour vehicles while ensuring the highest quality, we're committed to maximizing our use of resources.

-While it would be easier to serve hot drinks in a disposable cup, we serve our wide array of drinks in aluminium bottles and cans.
+While it would be easier to serve hot drinks in a disposable cup, we serve ours in a Yeti mug.

 Plus, the drinks you enjoy on your trip are heated and cooled by renewable energy.

-We'd love to get rid of pre-packaged snacks but that buts up against food hygiene and food waste considerations.
+We'd love to get rid of pre-packaged snacks but that butts up against food hygiene and food waste considerations.

 Recycling in a mountain town is strict, but we are committed to using things that can be recycled.